How to never miss your medication: Medisafe App Review

 You can also choose the classical set-up based on time of day

 Finally, you can select the actual time for each dosage reminder.
-Reminders can be selected from a list of 14 different voices (including Darth Vader or Morgan Freeman) or customised.
-The app also allows you to change the medication icon, add medication instructions, limit the treatment duration and set up refill reminders.
+You can also customise reminders by choosing from a list of 14 voices (including Darth Vader or Morgan Freeman).
+The app also allows you to change the medication icon, add instructions, limit the treatment duration, and set up refill reminders.

 Medisafe Voices